EPFL-ENAC/panel-lemanique-db/README.md

 ## Install

-Start by cloning the repository, e.g. using
+Start by cloning the repository, for instance using

 ```bash
 git clone git@github.com:EPFL-ENAC/panel-lemanique-db.git